App privacy details on the App Store

 - Manipulating data to break the linkage and prevent re-linkage to real-world identities.

-Additionally, in order for data not to be linked to a particular account, device, or identity, you must avoid certain activities after collection:
+Additionally, in order for data not to be linked to a particular user’s identity, you must avoid certain activities after collection:

-- You must not attempt to link the data back to the account, device, or identity.
+- You must not attempt to link the data back to the user’s identity.

-- You must not tie the data to other datasets that enable it to be linked to a particular account, device, or identity.
+- You must not tie the data to other datasets that enable it to be linked to a particular user’s identity.

 Note: “Personal Information” and “Personal Data”, as defined under relevant privacy laws, are considered linked to the user.